Aviation Heritage Lincolnshire

 interview with Annie Mary Blood

-Mary was based at 12 Group RAF Kirton in Lindsey where she was a permanent staff the end of 1942.
-She was ‘a junior NCO in charge of the airmen’s Mess.
-Running…
+Annie (Mary) Blood served as a WAAF and was based at 12 Group stationed at RAF Kirton in Lindsey, where she was a permanent staff, at the end of 1942.
+She was a junior NCO in charge of the airmen’s Mess, and her duties included running rotas,…

 Interview with Dennis Brader

-Denis was twelve at the commencement of the Second Word War.
+Denis was 12 at the commencement of the Second Word War.
 He does not recall any air raid drills while at school.
-Denis had a variety of occupations after…
+Denis had a variety of occupations after leaving school, aged 14, before obtaining a job at RAF Wickenby as a groundsman.
+Dennis can…

 Interview with Les Stedman

 Les joined the RAF in 1938 and was posted to RAF Eastchurch to learn his trade as an armourer.
 Once qualified he worked with the Fairey Battle and Bristol Beaufort, among others.
-After the he worked with Meteors, Hawker Hunters and the V-force.
-He…
+Subsequently, he worked with Meteors, Hawker Hunters and the…

 Collection Tree